Changing Display Settings in Zoom

 Options When You're Screen-sharing

-• Select Show Video Panel to view participants’ thumbnail images.
+• To view participants' videos, click More from your tool bar, then click Show Video Panel.
 Please note that this option will not be available if none of your participants have their cameras on.

 Chatbox visibility menu while screen sharing